Daimyo

-From the shugo of the Muromachi period through the Sengoku to the daimyo of the Edo period, the rank had a long and varied history.
+From the shugo of the Muromachi period through the Sengoku period to the daimyo of the Edo period, the rank had a long and varied history.
 The backgrounds of daimyo also varied considerably; while some daimyo clans, notably the Mōri, Shimazu and Hosokawa, were cadet branches of the Imperial family or were descended from the kuge, other daimyo were promoted from the ranks of the samurai, notably during the Edo period.

-Daimyo often hired samurai to guard their land, and they paid the samurai in land or food as relatively few could afford to pay samurai in money.
-The daimyo era ended soon after the Meiji Restoration with the adoption of the prefecture system in 1871.
+Daimyo often hired samurai to guard their land, and paid them in land or food, as relatively few could afford to pay them in money.
+The daimyo era ended soon after the Meiji Restoration, with the adoption of the prefecture system in 1871.

-Shugo-daimyo
+Shugo-daimyō

-The shugo daimyō (守護大名) were the first group of men to hold the title daimyo.
-They arose from among the shugo during the Muromachi period (approximately 1336 – 1573).
+The shugo daimyō (守護大名) were the first group of men to hold the title daimyō.
+They arose from among the shugo during the Muromachi period (approximately 1336–1573).
 The shugo-daimyo held not only military and police powers, but also economic power within a province.
 They accumulated these powers throughout the first decades of the Muromachi period.

-Major shugo-daimyo came from the Shiba, Hatakeyama, and Hosokawa clans, as well as the tozama clans of Yamana, Ōuchi, Takeda and Akamatsu.
+Major shugo-daimyō came from the Shiba, Hatakeyama, and Hosokawa clans, as well as the tozama clans of Yamana, Ōuchi, Takeda and Akamatsu.
 The greatest ruled multiple provinces.

-The Ashikaga shogunate required the shugo-daimyo to reside in Kyoto, so they appointed relatives or retainers, called shugodai, to represent them in their home provinces.
+The Ashikaga shogunate required the shugo-daimyō to reside in Kyoto, so they appointed relatives or retainers, called shugodai, to represent them in their home provinces.
 Eventually, some of these in turn came to reside in Kyoto, appointing deputies in the provinces.

-The Ōnin War was a major uprising in which shugo-daimyo fought each other.
+The Ōnin War was a major uprising in which shugo-daimyō fought each other.
 During this and other wars of the time, kuni ikki, or provincial uprisings, took place as locally powerful warriors sought independence from the shugo-daimyo.
-The deputies of the shugo-daimyo, living in the provinces, seized the opportunity to strengthen their position.
-At the end of the fifteenth century, those shugo-daimyo who succeeded remained in power.
-Those who had failed to exert control over their deputies fell from power and were replaced by a new class, the sengoku-daimyo, who arose from the ranks of the shugodai and jizamurai.
+The deputies of the shugo-daimyō, living in the provinces, seized the opportunity to strengthen their position.
+At the end of the fifteenth century, those shugo-daimyō who succeeded remained in power.
+Those who had failed to exert control over their deputies fell from power and were replaced by a new class, the sengoku-daimyō, who arose from the ranks of the shugodai and jizamurai.

 Sengoku-daimyo

-Among the sengoku daimyō (戦国大名) were many who had been shugo-daimyo, such as the Satake, Imagawa, Takeda, Toki, Rokkaku, Ōuchi, and Shimazu.
+Among the sengoku daimyō (戦国大名) were many who had been shugo-daimyō, such as the Satake, Imagawa, Takeda, Toki, Rokkaku, Ōuchi, and Shimazu.
 New to the ranks of the daimyo were the Asakura, Amago, Nagao, Miyoshi, Chōsokabe, Hatano, and Oda.
 These came from the ranks of the shugodai and their deputies.

-Additional sengoku-daimyo such as the Mōri, Tamura, and Ryūzōji arose from the jizamurai.
+Additional sengoku-daimyō such as the Mōri, Tamura, and Ryūzōji arose from the jizamurai.
 The lower officials of the shogunate and rōnin (Late Hōjō, Saitō), provincial officials (Kitabatake), and kuge (Tosa Ichijō) also gave rise to sengoku-daimyo.